 While your house is being rewired, an electrician will also need to ensure that the electric mains are switched off to prevent any shock incidents.
 This means that you may not be able to access any electricity – so no lighting or internet!

 Because of all this disruption, the majority of homeowners move out of their home while it is being rewired - as it allows the job to be finished quickly.

 If this is not possible, you will need to ask your electrician if it is possible to set up a space in one room where you can keep everything you need and not be disrupted.
 As this means the electrician will not spend as much time in the property, the rewiring could take from a few days up to a few weeks longer than expected.

-Q: How can you tell if a house needs rewiring?
+Q: How do you know if a house needs rewiring?

 Common signs include: if your circuit breakers trip regularly, you experience any shocks from light switches or plug outlets, flickering or dimming lights, or noticeably damaged wiring and cables.

 Q: How often does a house need rewiring?

 A: House wiring usually lasts around 20 years if there are no complications with circuit breakers, sockets, light switches, or any other electrical installations.

 In some cases, you may not need new wiring for up to 40 years.
 However, cable insulation will eventually begin to wear down - which will start to affect all electrical devices in your home.

 This will cause you to use more electricity, leading to higher energy bills - while also making your home unsafe.

 Q: Can you rewire a house yourself?